Hebron High School (Texas): Extracurricular activities

 Hebron is recognized for its accomplished marching band.
 The band is a consistent UIL State Marching competition medalist and Bands of America finalist.
-The band finished in 3rd place overall at both the 2015 and 2019 Bands of America Grand National Championships, and received the Finals caption award for “Outstanding Music Performance” both times.
+The band finished in 3rd place overall at the 2015, the 2019 and the 2023 Bands of America Grand National Championships, and received the Finals caption award for “Outstanding Music Performance” all three times.
 Additionally, in the 2015 season, the band's Bands of America Grand Nationals semifinals performance score broke the contemporary record for the highest score awarded in the competition’s history, totaling 97.85 of 100 points.
 Hebron's record stood until November 2021, at which point it was passed by Broken Arrow High School.
-In 2021, the band received the title of 2021 UIL 6A State Marching Band Champion.
+In 2021 and 2024, the band received the title of UIL 6A State Marching Band Champion.
 The band performed in the 2022 Rose Parade in Pasadena, California.
+Hebron is also acclaimed for its concert bands, especially its Wind Symphony who has earned a Sudler Flag of Honor from the John Philip Sousa Foundation (2011), performed at the prestigious Midwest Band and Orchestra Clinic (2010, 2016), been named TMEA Honor Band twice (2011 5A, 2023 6A), and was presented with a Mark of Excellence award by the Foundation for Music Education in 2021.

 The Hebron Speech and Debate team is accomplished as well, qualifying CX Teams and Individual Participants in Lincoln-Douglas Debate for the Texas Forensic Association State tournament.
 Hebron has qualified three teams to the Tournament of Champions for policy debate: Hebron KN (2017-2018), Hebron BS (2019-2020), and Hebron KP (2019-2020).

 In 2012, the school newspaper The Hawk Eye received a Silver Crown, a prestigious award given by the Columbia Scholastic Press Association.